 Other things hosted by the Big Bear Discovery Center include guided hikes, children’s story-telling time, and snowshoeing.
 Even if you’d rather explore on your own, it’s a great idea to stop by here and talk to a local expert about your plans to get the most out of Big Bear.

 Is Big Bear Worth Visiting?

-Nature lovers can hike or ride a bike on several trails around Big Bear Lake.
-While thrill-seekers looking for an exhilarating experience can go jeep riding, alpine sliding, or enjoy solving riddles in an escape room.
+Yes, Big Bear Lake, California, is a fantastic place to visit if you’re a nature lover seeking serenity in the woods or an adventurous soul wanting to experience fun activities.
+Nature lovers can hike or ride a bike on several trails around Big Bear Lake, while thrill-seekers looking for an exhilarating experience can go jeep riding, alpine sliding, or enjoy solving riddles in an escape room.